dharam-dot/my.passion.md/Task-3.md

     <br>
     <li> Write a script in Shell.</li>
     <li> This script has been used to download 2 google sheets. </li>
-    <li> Both of those Google sheets will have the formate csv file. </li>
+    <li> Both of those Google sheets will have the format csv file. </li>
     <li> Only the name, Average and Sum columns and their values should be printed. </li>
   </ul>
 </details>